BartOtten/routex/README.md

 ### Alternatives

 Create alternative routes based on `scopes` configured in a Routex backend module.
-Scopes can be nested and each scope can provide it's values to be shared with other extensions.
+Scopes can be nested and each scope can provide it's own attributes to be shared with other extensions.

 [Alternatives Documentation](`Routex.Extension.Alternatives`)